 About The Solo Project:

-All five floors will be occupied by the artists (all media in contemporary art will be on display: photography, painting, sculpture, installation, African contemporary art, objects, ….)
+The ground floor of the building will be occupied by the artists (all media in contemporary art will be on display: photography, painting, sculpture, installation, African contemporary art, objects, ….)

 It will undeniably be a very beautiful and interesting initiative that can still be organized despite these difficult times.

 This art project follows a very independent and idiosyncratic course.
 Artists stands central – together with their respective galleries and organizations they have been invited by the five curators.
 The curators are: Charlotte Lidon, Tanya Rumpff, Christophe Ménager, Nada Odeh, Eva Wuytjens.

 The complete list of participants will be presented at the end of February.
 The Solo Project is organized in accordance with all covid-19 restrictions.

 Please don t hesitate to get in touch with our team if you would be interested to get more information.

 The fair is an initiative of Paul Kusseneers (Kusseneers Gallery in Brussels).